 The journal editor evaluates the intellectual content of the manuscripts regardless of the race, gender, sexual orientation, religious beliefs, origin, citizenship, or political preferences of the authors.

 The editor and editorial board do not disclose information about the submitted manuscripts (authors, topics, texts, etc.).
 Any manuscript received for review is considered a confidential document.
-The editor and the editorial board undertake not to disclose information about the accepted manuscripts unnecessarily to all persons, with the exception of authors, reviewers, other scientific consultants and the publisher.
+The editor and the editorial board undertake not to disclose information about the accepted manuscripts unnecessarily, with the exception of authors, reviewers, other scientific consultants and the publisher.

 Unpublished materials should not be used in any research by the editor, reviewers, or others without the written consent of the authors.

-Editors, reviewers, and scientific consultants undertake to recuse themselves from consideration of manuscripts in the presence of conflicts of interest as a result of competitive, joint, and other interactions and relations with authors, companies and, possibly, other organisations associated with the manuscript.
+Editors, reviewers, and scientific consultants undertake to recuse themselves from consideration of manuscripts in the presence of conflict of interest as a result of competitive, joint, and other interactions and relations with authors, companies, other organisations associated with the manuscript.

-The editorial board undertakes to take adequate retaliatory measures in case of conflict situations and claims regarding the reviewed manuscripts or published materials.
+The editorial board undertakes to take retaliatory measures in case of conflict situations and claims regarding the manuscripts or published materials.

-In the text of the work itself, sources of external information should be presented in full – in the form of lists of used literature (including personal previously published works of the authors).
+In the text of the work itself, sources of external information should be presented – in the form of lists of used literature (including personal previously published articles of the authors).
 Authors are obliged to properly draw up borrowings in the form of citations or links.

-If the author reveals significant errors or inaccuracies in the publication, the author must inform the editor of the journal about this and interact with them to remove the publication or correct errors as soon as possible.
+If the author discovers significant errors or inaccuracies in the publication, the author must notify the editor of the journal and interact with him/her to correct them as soon as possible.

 If the editor has received information from a third party that the publication contains material errors, the author shall be obliged to remove the article or correct the errors as soon as possible.